Lande21/RolandeU.github.io/README.md

 Day 100 **Good things ahead!**
-- DAY: Sunday, i woke up and did laundry, talked to home and say learnmoe the comedian Had a productive day!  went to churh
+- DAY: Sunday, i woke up and did laundry, talked to home and say learnmoe the comedian Had a productive day!  went to churh thrn library

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.
 Happy 4th month Ivy!I will succeed this year in Jesus name!
 3hr work: Daily💚💚💚